-As Nevis International Bank & Trust, we consider the safety of our customers banking online and the continuity of our internet based services as our top priority.
-Every day at Nevis International Bank & Trust, our team of specialists work on optimizing our systems and processes.
-Maintaining your privacy and security, that’s what the “Customer First” bank will do for you.
+As Nevis International Bank & Trust, we consider the safety and privacy of our customers banking online as our top priority.
+Our team of specialists work on optimizing our IT systems and processes.
+Maintaining your privacy and security, that’s what this “Customer First” global bank does for you, our valued customers.
 As a banking and financial services organization, we have a history of handling personal information, including sensitive information, confidentially.
-We value the ongoing trust our customers have in us to protect your privacy.
+We value the ongoing trust our customers have in us to protect their privacy.

 Collecting and Using Customers Personal Information

 Nevis International Bank & Trust collects personal information directly from you, our customer.
 When you provide us information to open your account and complete an application form (both hard and soft copy).
 We will collect and use only that information which is necessary for the purposes of providing financial services, managing and developing financial products, services and best practices to meet the customer’s needs, and verifying a customer’s identity.
 We may also use the collected information for contacting our customers directly to introduce products and services that may be of interest.

 We will only retain your personal information only as long as necessary for the identified purposes above, or as required by the laws of the nation of Nevis.